 The New York Taxi Workers Alliance helped organize the Uber and Lyft strike in New York City on Wednesday.
-We speak to the group’s executive director Bhairavi Desai.
+We speak to the group’s executive director, Bhairavi Desai.

 More from this Interview

-AMY GOODMAN: This is Democracy Now!, Democracynow.org.
-We are joined in-studio by Bhairavi Desai, who is the executive director and cofounder of the New York Taxi Workers Alliance which represents over 21,000 taxi drivers in New York City.
+AMY GOODMAN: This is Democracy Now!, democracynow.org.
+We are joined in studio by Bhairavi Desai, who is the executive director and co-founder of the New York Taxi Workers Alliance, which represents over 21,000 taxi drivers in New York City.
 She was out there yesterday.

 NERMEEN SHAIKH: And why was it scheduled just as Uber is about to go public?

-BHAIRAVI DESAI: It was timed with the IPO.
+BHAIRAVI DESAI: Well, it was timed with the IPO.
 In its pre-IPO filing, called the S-1, to the Securities and Exchange Commission, Uber unabashedly notes in there that they expect driver dissatisfaction to only increase.
 They expect to cut driver pay, to cut incentives and move quickly into driverless vehicles.
 And this is all after also acknowledging that the vast majority of drivers earn below minimum wage.